Brace for a March Fed lift-off

 Policy outlook depends significantly on financial conditions

 There is significant uncertainty surrounding our Fed view, not only from the macro side, but also from financial conditions.
 On the macro side, our base case for the Fed is conditioned on a significant fall in inflation, albeit to still above-target levels.
 Should inflation fail to fall back significantly, the Fed may have to step on the brakes even harder than we currently expect – perhaps, for instance, by raising rates at each FOMC meeting.
 With regards financial conditions, the risks run both ways.
 So far, bond and equity markets have been remarkably calm in response to the hawkish pivot by the Fed.
-Should bond yields begin spiking sharply, and/or equity markets correct in a disorderly manner, the Fed might slow down the pace of tightening, as such market moves would do some of the tightening work for it (however, we think the bar for such a ‘Fed put’ is much higher than in the past; see Question 3 in our Global Outlook).
-On the other hand, should bond yields fail to rise in line with our forecast, this may indicate to the Fed that it needs to do more to ensure tight policy is adequately transmitted through markets and the economy.
+Should bond yields begin spiking sharply, and/or equity markets correct in a disorderly manner, the Fed might slow down the pace of tightening, as such market moves would do some of the tightening work for it (however, we think the bar for such a ‘Fed put’ is much higher than in the past; On the other hand, should bond yields fail to rise in, this may indicate to the Fed that it needs to do more to ensure tight policy is adequately transmitted through markets and the economy.
 (Bill Diviney)